It’s incomprehensible the grief a family must feel when one of its members has gone missing.

 But often we forget that the justice professionals who work a missing persons case — from the law enforcement officers to the courtroom staff, etc — also are exposed to a sense of “ambiguous loss.”

-Join us April 5, when Duane Bowers discusses how to support the justice professionals affected by ambiguous loss, including:
+Check out this recorded webinar as Duane Bowers returns to discuss how to support the justice professionals affected by ambiguous loss, including:

 - defining ambiguous loss and understanding how it differs from loss due to death.